jordanlandry/netflix-redesign/README.md

 - [React](https://reactjs.org/docs/getting-started.html) - A JavaScript library for building user interfaces (Used for the front-end)
 - [TypeScript](https://reactjs.org/docs/getting-started.html) - A typed superset of JavaScript that scales
-- [Python](https://www.python.org/downloads/) - A high level, interpreted programming language (Python was used to convert a text file to JSON)
+- [Python](https://www.python.org/downloads/) - A high level, interpreted programming language (Used to convert a text file to JSON)